MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live-rest/additional/datatypeoverview.md

 ---
 # Data Type Overview

 Xbox Live Services uses a variety of data types related to identity and authentication.
-This topic provides an overview of those types.
+These articles provide an overview of those types.

 | Type| Description|
 | --- | --- |